EDITOR’S NOTE: This column by PDN Senior Staff Writer Paul Gottlieb first appeared Nov. 10, 2000. We print an updated version every Veterans Day.

-UNTIL 2001, when a plaque in Port Angeles was dedicated in his honor, Anderson was Clallam County’s forgotten hero — and this, according to the U.S. Census, in a county with about 9,000 veterans as of 2012, or about one for every eight residents.
+Until 2001, when a plaque in Port Angeles was dedicated in his honor, Anderson was Clallam County’s forgotten hero — and this, according to the U.S. Census, in a county with about 9,000 veterans as of 2019, or about one for every nine residents.

 A Tacoma native, Anderson grew up in the Agnew area, attended Macleay School and graduated from Sequim High School.

-His father, Oscar, worked at what was then the Barron Shingle Co. on Marine Drive in Port Angeles.
+His father, Oscar, worked at a shingle company on Marine Drive in Port Angeles.

-Anderson was living in Port Angeles when he enlisted in the Marines, ending up as a mortarman in the Marshall Islands in the North Pacific.
+Anderson, a Port Angeles resident when he enlisted in the Marines, was a mortarman in the Marshall Islands in the North Pacific.

-Anderson, 22, died saving Harry Pearce and two other Marines in a shell crater at the edge of a contested airfield on the island of Roi Namur on Feb.
+He died at 22, saving Pearce and two other Marines in a shell crater at the edge of a contested airfield on the island of Roi Namur on Feb.
 1, 1944.